Nishan13/react-todo/README.md

-# react-starter
+# React Todo
-Starter kit for React using Webpack with Hot Module Replacement.
+A todo app build in Reactjs

 Install all the dependencies using [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/)